Skip to content Skip to footer

 Following the conclusion of the conference, a proceedings publication is planned to document and disseminate selected contributions.

 At this stage, the conference cannot offer travel or accommodation grants.
-Participants are therefore encouraged to plan their attendance using their own funding sources.
+Participants are therefore advised to plan their attendance using their own funding sources.
 Should additional sponsorships become available, relevant updates will be announced on the conference website.

 Addresses